-You won’t need to send in your certificate, as your completion will be automatically reported.
-You will then receive notice from the court of your next steps toward license reinstatement, which may or may not involve a court appearance or application for reinstatement at the DHSMV.
+Once your court has been notified of your course completion, you will receive notice from the court of your next steps toward license reinstatement, which may or may not involve a court appearance or application for reinstatement at the DHSMV.
 At that time, you will need to provide:

 - Proof of registration

 - A license reinstatement fee (which varies by court)

 You will also need to retake your drivers license exam and vision test.
 After you have completed all requirements, you will be re-issued your Florida drivers license.